Canada & India expel diplomats as Ottawa probes possible Indian link to Khalistan leader's murder; India rejects allegations as 'absurd' | Law-Order

 Citing a senior government source, CBC News reported that Trudeau has briefed the leaders of some of Canada's closest allies about the case, including US President Joe Biden, British Prime Minister Rishi Sunak and French President Emmanuel Macron.

-''We are deeply concerned about the allegations referenced by Prime Minister Trudeau,'' White House National Security Council spokesperson Adrienne Watson said. ''We remain in regular contact with our Canadian partners.
-It is critical that Canada's investigation proceed and the perpetrators be brought to justice,” AP quoted Watson as saying.
+''We remain in regular contact with our Canadian partners.
+It is critical that Canada's investigation proceed and the perpetrators be brought to justice," National Security Council spokesperson Adrienne Watson said in a statement.

-New Democratic Party leader Jagmeet Singh, himself a Sikh, said that he'd use ''every tool'' at his disposal to ''bring those responsible to justice.'' ''We will ensure that no rock is unturned, that every possible link is examined,'' Singh said, adding that the public inquiry into foreign interference, which was prompted by allegations of Chinese meddling, should also look at India and its actions in Canada.
+In London, a UK government spokesperson said that Britain was in ''close touch with our Canadian partners about these serious allegations.''
+Prime Minister Rishi Sunak's spokesperson at 10 Downing Street was asked about the impact the issue may have on India-UK relations.

+''We are in close touch with our Canadian partners about these serious allegations," the spokesperson said. ''It would be inappropriate to comment further during the ongoing investigation by the Canadian authorities."
+Later, when Sunak's spokesperson was pressed on the matter, he said work on the trade negotiations with India ''continue as before''.

 Public Safety Minister Dominic LeBlanc said the Royal Canadian Mounted Police (RCMP) is leading the murder investigation.